the-draupnir-project/draupnir-documentation/docs/concepts/room-essentials.md

 which describes the membership state for a Matrix user in a room.

-Whenever you ban or remove a user from a room, your homeserver has to create a membership event for that user that supsersedes their current membership event.
+Whenever you ban or remove a user from a room, your homeserver has to create a membership event for that user that supersedes their current membership event.
 Explicitly marking the target user's membership as `ban` or `leave`.